Council of Faculties Volunteer Opportunities

 Volunteer Opportunities

-The Council Of Faculties is seeking motivated and committed volunteers to serve on COF Committees for the 2024-2025 academic year.
+The Council Of Faculties is seeking motivated and committed volunteers to serve on COF Committees for the 2025-2026 academic year.
 Service will begin during the COF Business Meeting at the AACP Annual Meeting (July 2025) and conclude when the charges have been completed.
 Attendance at the AACP Annual Meeting is not required, merely encouraged.
-DEADLINE EXTENTED: Please complete the Call for Volunteers online form by Friday, June 7.
+Please complete the Call for Volunteers online form by Wednesday, June 4.

 Faculty Affairs Standing Committee